 Thanks to the generosity of a Lone Mountain alumna and educator who wishes to remain anonymous, the charming wood-paneled seminar room on the stairway landing between the first and second floors of the Lone Mountain main building has been endowed.
-At the donor’s request, the room will be dedicated to the Religious of the Sacred Heart (RSCJ) and will be a lasting celebration of the legacy of San Francisco College for Women/Lone Mountain and the RSCJ who founded it.
+At the donor’s request, the room is dedicated to the Religious of the Sacred Heart (RSCJ) and is a lasting celebration of the legacy of San Francisco College for Women/Lone Mountain and the RSCJ who founded it.

-Students have assisted the Lone Mountain Alumnae Board in creating a boutique museum celebrating the legacy and impact of San Francisco College for Women/Lone Mountain in the newly endowed Lone Mountain Heritage Room.
-Their efforts received rave reviews at the October 2014 Lone Mountain annual reunion, when alumnae, RSCJ and guests saw for the first time the history of their college presented in compelling displays incorporating text, historic artifacts, photographs and memorabilia donated by alumnae.
+Students assisted the Lone Mountain Alumnae Board in creating a boutique museum celebrating the legacy and impact of San Francisco College for Women/Lone Mountain in the endowed Lone Mountain Heritage Room.
 In 2014, Merrill Amos and Leah Belcner, students in the graduate museum studies program, curated the first half of the room.
 In 2016, Nell Herbert '16 MA Museum Studies and Elizabeth "Liz" Migueles '17, an undergraduate student in graphic design and advertising, curated the remaining half of the room.

 Lone Mountain Campus Enhancement Fund